 listed in the ingredients, so partakers are not aware they are poisoning

 themselves.
+Also, some of the herbs used contain toxic compounds.
 See Wikipedia's Ayurveda article

 for more information.